yamgarcia/Capstone/README.md

 - [Azure](https://azure.microsoft.com/en-ca/)

 ### :muscle: Project
-HCL's Power Object .net team Project
+HCL's Power Object .net team Project<br/>
 The project is a Matching App focused on career and professional relationships.

 Consists of .NET in the back end and Angular for the front end.
 The architecture style is based on many